GrgoMariani/Python-Decorators/README.md

 ## Conditional
 The decorator that executes the given function only if the condition is met.

+## DFA
+Deterministic Finite Automaton Emulator.
+At least a really simple one.

 ## For Each Elem
 A nice programming pattern for simplyfing operations on all elements of a list.